D3jag0re/automated-db-backups/README.md

 ## Lessons Learned

 - Mongo was not installed on host VM as it only runs in the container.
 I wanted to keep everything container based so am running the mongo commands inside the container.
+- Was trying to do too many steps in one not realizing I was trying to execute one command inside the remote server instead of on the runner as it should have been.
+Context is key.